Overview

 The nature of this work affords apprentices many opportunities to practice the tools and experience what it is like to work in a mutually supportive, emotionally and socially intelligent community of fellow instructors who truly want to shift the unproductive, overly competitive patterns active in many businesses, schools, and families.

-This apprenticeship changed my life, improving my skills and ability to help both humans and horses,” says Cathryn Clerc, who specializes in equine-facilitated personal development programs as well as transformational approaches to leadership training.
+“This apprenticeship changed my life, improving my skills and ability to help both humans and horses,” says Cathryn Clerc, who specializes in equine-facilitated personal development programs as well as transformational approaches to leadership training.
 “The same skills I teach, I strive to embody in my personal life, and I am fortunate to love what I do for a career.

-I researched several other programs and teachers prior to settling on the 2006 Eponaquest apprenticeship.
+“I researched several other programs and teachers prior to settling on the 2006 Eponaquest Apprenticeship.
 Since then, as part of my ongoing mission to improve my facilitation skills, I regularly seek opportunities to learn from others in the equine-facilitated learning field.
 I am always left with the awareness that the Eponaquest Apprenticeship stands alone in its comprehensive teachings.
-Linda’s teachings are groundbreaking, and year after year she continues to produce new bodies of work that keep her apprentices in the forefront of this field.
+Linda’s teachings are groundbreaking, and year after year she continues to produce new bodies of work that keep her apprentices at the forefront of this field.

-I am blessed knowing my work makes a difference in the world, and I am excited about continuing to expand my offerings as Linda shares her latest developments through the continuing education programs at Eponaquest.
+“I am blessed knowing my work makes a difference in the world, and I am excited about continuing to expand my offerings as Linda shares her latest developments through the continuing education programs at Eponaquest.”

-Apprenticeship Program History
+Apprenticeship Program Development

 The Eponaquest Apprenticeship Program grew directly out of the success of Linda’s first book, now considered a classic.
 “When The Tao of Equus was published in 2001, the response was overwhelming,” she remembers.
 “Suddenly, I was meeting kindred spirits from around North America and across both oceans who wanted to study the techniques we’d been developing since the mid-1990s.
 Back then I was teaching mind-body awareness, nonverbal communication, mutually respectful relationship, and emotional fitness skills to riding students.
 I was also collaborating with a couple of Tucson-based therapists who saw the potential of this work for use with trauma survivors and other people who had reached blocks in conventional office-based counseling.
 Interest in The Tao of Equus, however, made it necessary to streamline these skills and teach them in two, three or four-day workshops because our out-of-town clients wanted to have efficient, concentrated, life-changing experiences they could fit into a long weekend.”